In a nutshell

 The Mission District is the best area for street art in San Francisco (© RaullHP)

-The Mission District is also where you’ll find most of San Francisco’s incredible street art.
-The best-known spots are Clarion Alley, Balmy Alley, and the 24th Street Corridor.
-Some murals are playful and colorful, while others carry strong political or social messages — a reflection of the neighborhood’s creative spirit.
+The Mission District is also where you’ll find the most street art in San Francisco.
+The most well-known streets include Clarion Alley, Balmy Alley, and the 24th Street Corridor.
+Some of the works are simply fun, but most carry political or social commentary.

 Surfing at Fort Point